Crossover from Equilibration to Aging: (Non-equilibrium) Theory vs. Simulations: Crossover from ergodic equilibration to non-equilibrium aging of a polydisperse hard-sphere liquid

+For $\phi \ge 0.582$, the NE-SCGLE theory agrees with its equilibrium version (and with MCT) in the prediction that $\tau_\alpha^{eq}(\phi)$, and hence also $t_w^{eq}(\phi)$, is infinite.
+This prediction cannot be refuted nor demonstrated, since in practice one can only measure \emph{finite} $\tau^*_\alpha(t_w,\phi)$ at \emph{finite} waiting times, within finite correlation-time windows.
+Such finite measurements, however, constitute a stringent and valuable test of the NE-SCGLE theory, which always predicts a finite value for $\tau^*_\alpha(t_w,\phi)$ at any finite $t_w$.
+The result of such test is illustrated in Fig. \ref{fig2} with the four irreversible processes occurring at fixed volume fractions in the non-ergodic regime $\phi \ge 0.582$ (indicated with fill symbols).

+For these processes we observe excellent quantitative agreement with the simulation data for $t_w \le 10^3$ , but noticeable deviations at longer $t_w$.
+The origin of these deviations might lie in the intrinsic inaccuracies of the approximations involved in the NE-SCGLE theory and/or in the difficulties to simulate the relaxation of a genuine non-ergodic system.
+For example, for simplicity our theory approximates the mean local density $\overline n (\textbf{r};t_w)$ by its bulk value $n$, thus neglecting structural and dynamical heterogeneities.
+From the simulation side, the non-equilibrium ensemble employed (see details in the appendix \ref{appD}) involved at least 40 realizations and $1024$ particles.
+Although this is perfectly adequate for a conventional equilibration process, it is perhaps insufficient at long waiting times in the true non-ergodic regime, as $\phi$ increases far above $\phi_c \approx 0.582$.

-The $\alpha$-relaxation time $\tau_{\alpha}(t;\phi)$ can also be plotted as a function of $\phi$ for a sequence of fixed waiting times. and the resulting scenarios are illustrated in Fig. \ref{fig:1c}.
-This comparison illustrates that both, theory and simulations, coincide in that the plot of $\tau_\alpha(k; \phi,t)$ as a function of $\phi$ for a given fixed waiting time exhibits two regimes corresponding to samples that have fully equilibrated within this waiting time $(\phi\le \phi_{c.o.}(t))$, and to samples for which equilibration is not yet complete $(\phi\ge \phi_{c.o.}(t))$.
-The crossover volume fraction $\phi_{c.o.}(t)$ increases with $t$ but seems to saturate to the value $\phi^{(a)} \equiv \phi_{c.o.}(t\to\infty) \approx 0.582$, as indicated in the inset.
-This comparison confirms that, at least within the window of waiting times considered, the dynamic arrest transition may indeed involve the abrupt passage from the ordinary pattern of full equilibration to the ultra-slow scenario predicted to occur under conditions of dynamic arrest.
-However, it also shows that the experimental observation of the predicted singularity of $\tau_{\alpha}$ will be blurred by the unavoidable finiteness of the time window of any experimental observation.
-In other words, it is impossible to witness the infinite-time consequences of the theoretically-predicted singular dynamic arrest transition, since any finite-time measurement will only record the non-stationary, $t$-dependent value of the measured properties.
+Although these limitations of the theory and of the simulations must be the subject of more detailed and systematic study, the comparison in Fig. \ref{fig2} is already highly instructive and revealing, since it provides a kinetic conceptual framework to discuss the nature of the processes of equilibration and aging.
+To illustrate this, let us now plot the $\alpha$-relaxation time $\tau^*_{\alpha}(t_w,\phi)$ as a function of $\phi$ for a sequence of fixed waiting times.
+Fig. \ref{fig3} illustrates that both, theory and simulations, coincide in that the plot of $\tau^*_\alpha(t_w,\phi)$ as a function of $\phi$ for a given fixed waiting time $t_w$ exhibits two regimes.
+The first corresponds to samples that have fully equilibrated within this waiting time $(\phi\le \phi_{c.o.}(t_w))$, and the second corresponds to samples for which equilibration is not yet complete $(\phi\ge \phi_{c.o.}(t_w))$.
+The rather loose boundary between these two regimes defines a crossover volume fraction denoted by $\phi_{c.o.}(t_w)$, illustrated by the asterisks in Fig. \ref{fig3}, which increases with $t$ but seems to saturate to the value $\phi_c \equiv \phi_{c.o.}(t_w\to\infty) \approx 0.582$ determined by the equilibrium SCGLE theory, as indicated in the inset.